jpniederer/Dev-eryday/_drafts/2017-6-18-Weekly-Update-June-11-17.markdown

 On the Next...
 --------
 I've moved the idealistz source to VSTS rather than storing it on GitHub.
 The major reason I chose to move it to a closed source environment is because I don't know what it can be yet.
 I've never really felt the urge to monetize any of my projects so far.
 It's possible this one could be bigger than my past projects.
+I want to see how much I can grow the solution and see what it can become.
 I could move it all back to GitHub eventually, but for now I'm going to close the source and see what kind of solution I can create.

 [core]: https://app.pluralsight.com/library/courses/aspdotnetcore-implementing-securing-api/table-of-contents
 [sbp]: https://www.amazon.com/Smalltalk-Best-Practice-Patterns-Kent/dp/013476904X